johnreynolds3d/felixinutero/README.md

-## A Progressive Web App that I created as my personal website/portfolio a few years ago.
-Unfortunately WebVR is no longer a thing.
+## A Progressive Web App that I created as my personal website/portfolio a few years ago; unfortunately WebVR is no longer a thing.

 ### Running the website: